Achievable Quick Fixes for Tantrums from a 4-Year-Old

 As previously stated mornings are hard most of the time because I know she is hungry.
 She is hungry because she does not eat her dinner.
 She never had trouble eating gluten before we found out she has Celiac disease but I do think it made her uncomfortable in ways we could not see or know.
 Now that we do know I am hoping for some improvement in the eating area but hah who am I kidding she is 4.
 Time is my friend.
 She will get better with time as she grows and remains on her Gluten-Free diet.

-- Quick Fix- As long as they try a taste they can be excused.
-Plates are saved until bedtime in case anyone changes their minds about eating.
+• Quick Fix- As long as they try a taste they can be excused.
+Plates are saved until bedtime in case anyone changes their mind about eating.

 As for the distracted mom- that’s only gonna get worse as my kids get more homework and extracurriculars.